 1.2.1.4 Megawatt-Hour Amounts

-The megawatt-hours priced at Tier 1 Rates for each month of each Fiscal Year, beginning with FY 2012, shall be equal to (1) the annual average amount of Firm Requirements Power priced at Tier 1 Rates stated in section 1.1 of this exhibit multiplied by (2) the Monthly Shaping Factor for the corresponding month as specified in section 1.2.1.3 of this exhibit multiplied by (3) the number of hours in the Fiscal Year.
+BPA shall calculate the amounts of megawatt-hours priced at a Tier 1 Rate for each month of each Fiscal Year, beginning with FY 2029, as follows: (1) the annual average amount of Firm Requirements Power priced at Tier 1 Rates stated in section 1.1 of this exhibit multiplied by (2) the Monthly Shaping Factor for the corresponding month as specified in section 1.2.1.3 of this exhibit multiplied by (3) the number of hours in the Fiscal Year.

-Sub-Option 1: Include if customer chooses a flat Tier 1 block within each month:
+Sub-Option 1: Include if customer chooses a flat Tier 1 block within each month, includes customers that choose Block with Shaping Capacity:

 1.2.2 Amounts Within Each Month

-Except for any amounts of Shaping Capacity specified in section 1.4 of this exhibit, amounts of Firm Requirements Power priced at Tier 1 Rates within each month shall be the same for all hours of the month.
-The megawatt amount of such power for each HLH and each LLH is the total megawatt-hours in the month established in section 1.2.1.4 of this exhibit divided by the number of hours in the month, rounded to a whole number.
+Except for any amounts of Shaping Capacity specified in section 1.4 of this exhibit, the amounts of Firm Requirements Power priced at Tier 1 Rates within each month shall be the same for all hours of the month.
+The megawatt amounts for each HLH and each LLH shall be the total megawatt-hours in the month established in section 1.2.1.4 of this exhibit divided by the number of hours in the month, rounded to a whole number.

 End Sub-Option 1